Programmer-AD/CodeInTasks/RoleFunctions.md

 All authorized users also have this role.
 Primary meaning - authorized user.

 - Add task solutions
-- View solution check status
+- View own solutions and thier check statuses

 ## Creator